Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Designation of Trades and Businesses Regulation

 Copies of legislation can be obtained from the Alberta King’s Printer.

 Proof of education

 There are 2 options for providing proof of education.

-- degree, diploma or certificate in home inspection from an approved educational institution
+Provide a degree, diploma or certificate in home inspection from an approved educational institution, as well as:

 - satisfactory completion of a test inspection of a dwelling supervised by an approved educational institution or a licensed home inspector holding a Certified Master Inspector (CMI) designation or a Registered Home Inspector (RHI) designation